DallanQ/innovation/QA.md

 [bonus-for-multiple-shared-effects-democracy-double](https://boardgamegeek.com/thread/930184/bonus-for-multiple-shared-effects-democracy-double)

 > When you share more then one non-demand effect in one unique dogma action (using a card with multiple non-demand effects), do you draw only one bonus card at the end of the action, or do you draw one card for/after each shared effect?
-> When you use the dogma for second time in the same turn as your second action, do you consider the highest returned card count from the previous action or not?
-In other words, does "phase" means the hole turn, or does it mean only the action (which would be an errata in the spanish version)?

  You draw only one bonus card at the end of the action.

-If you used the dogma again as your second action, you'd "reset" the highest returned card back to 0.
+> Democracy: When you use the dogma for second time in the same turn as your second action, do you consider the highest returned card count from the previous action or not?
+In other words, does "phase" means the hole turn, or does it mean only the action?

+It means only the current action.
+If Democracy is used again this same turn, it only looks at new cards returned as a result of the new dogma effect.

 [clarification-on-card-value-and-use-with-dogma-eff](https://boardgamegeek.com/thread/724182/clarification-on-card-value-and-use-with-dogma-eff)